MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-reconnect-to-conversation.md

 ## Reconnect to the conversation

 The client must use the new WebSocket stream URL to [reconnect to the conversation](bot-framework-rest-direct-line-3-0-receive-activities.md#connect-via-websocket) within 60 seconds.
 If the connection cannot be established during this time, the client must issue another Reconnect request to generate a new stream URL.

+If you have "Enhanced authentication option" enabled in the Direct Line settings, you might get a 400 "MissingProperty" error saying no user ID specified.

 ## Additional resources